htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 ..
 HTCondor version 8.8.6 released on Month Date, 2019.

+-  The classad builtin function regexMember has new semantics if any member of the list is undefined.
+Previously, if any member of the list argument was undefined, it returned false.
+Now, if any member of the list is undefined, it never returns false.
+If any member of the list is undefined, and a defined member of the list matches, the function returns true.
+Otherwise, it returns undefined.
+   :ticket:`7243`

 -  The default encryption algorithm used by HTCondor was changed from `Triple-DES` to `Blowfish`.
    On a busy submit machine, many encrypted file transfers may consume